 See the overview of all changes in this release:

-- API Gateway - Kubernetes-native client registration with the Hydra Maester controller, new API Gateway controller in the Incubator
+- API Gateway - Kubernetes-native client registration with the Hydra Maester controller, new API Gateway controller

 - Application Connector - Fix for invalid arguments order in the Connector Service header parser